lw8192/Red-Team-Dev/Python/Coding_Interview.md

      myset = {"a", "b", "c"}
 Tuple:

 ## Object Oriented Programming Concepts
+OOP - group variables and methods, model and group complex data in a reusable way.
+This allows us to structure software into reusable blueprints (classes).
+Leverage existing structs (inheritance).
+Enable class specific behavior (polymorphism).  (encapsulation).
+Extendible and modular (overloading).
 Classes: creates a format / outline that can be used to create a object with assigned values and properties.
+Class data = attribute, class functions = methods.
 Instantiation: creating an instance of a class.
 Ie - class car, creating bobs_car with color blue and year 2010
-Polymorphism: Use a common interface for different types - ie use same function and pass in different variable types.
+Polymorphism: enable class specific behavior.
+Use a common interface for different types - ie use same function and pass in different variable types.
 Operator overloading: Change meaning of an operator depending on the operator's use.
 Ex - + for string concat and to add integers.
 Controls what happens when you compare different objects from the same class.
 Can overload: plus, minus, multiplication, bitwise operations, mathematical comparisons (greater then, less then).
+Inheritance: lets us leverage existing structs allowing reusability of code.
+A derived / child class inherits attributes and methods from a parent class.
+Method overriding: method in a child class takes priority of a method with the same name in a parent class.
+Allows for customization with inherited classes / code reuse.
+Encapsulation: Secures and protect attributes and methods.
+Organization data / methods in 1 unit (the object).